liavt/Scheduler/README.md

 ![Demo](https://github.com/liavt/Scheduler/blob/master/demos/DemoStudent.PNG)

 #WHAT?
-Yep, the school now runs this for 9th grade (10th grade is ready, under review)
+Yep, the school now runs this for 9th grade and 10th grade

 #Can I fix it
 Sure.
 Make a pull request.
 Make sure it works perfectly, as remember the school uses this.
 It must be reliable.